-If, after sending a clear-forward signal, a release-guard signal is not received within a period of one minute after the first clear-forward signal, the maintenance personnel shall be alerted.
-The repetition of the clear-forward signal is ceased, the circuit is taken out of service, and optionally the blocking signal is sent.
+If, after sending a clear-forward signal, a release-guard signal is not received within a period of one minute after the first clear-forward signal, the maintenance personnel shall be alerted and a reset-circuit signal sent.
+The reset-circuit signal shall be repeated at one minute intervals until either an acknowledgement is received or maintenance intervention occurs.
+If there is no provision for sending reset-circuit signals, clear-forward signals shall be used instead.